michaelbiven/dotfiles/README.md

 Add a few changes after a clean install of Macos 10.13 and a few ideas taken from [Jess](https://github.com/jessfraz/dotfiles) [Frazelle](https://github.com/jessfraz/dockerfiles) and [Joe Beda](https://github.com/jbeda/dotfiles).

+> “Ingenious ideas are simple.
+Ingenious software is simple.
+> Simplicity is the heart of the Unix philosophy.
+> The more code lines you have removed, the more progress you have made.
+> As the number of lines of code in your software shrinks,
+> the more skilled you have become and the less your software sucks.”
+> — Steve Dekorte

 I also wanted to include the basics of how I like to work.

 # Guidelines for Happiness and Success